Medication Search - pms-Oxycodone- Acetaminophen

 Print

-How does the pms-Oxycodone- Acetaminophen medication work?
+How does pms-Oxycodone- Acetaminophen work?
 What will it do for me?

 This combination product contains two medications: oxycodone and acetaminophen.
 Acetaminophen belongs to the group of medications called analgesics (pain relievers) and antipyretics (fever reducers).
 Oxycodone belongs to the group of medications called narcotic analgesics.
 Oxycodone – acetaminophen is used to relieve moderate to moderately severe pain, including conditions associated with fever.